colio22/image-captioning/README.md

 A zipped file containing the annotations for the extracted features must also be downloaded from [annotations.zip](https://ailb-web.ing.unimore.it/publicfiles/drive/meshed-memory-transformer/annotations.zip).
 Extract the zipped file and place them in the same location as the HDF5 feature file.

-The suggested file structure is as follows:
+Finally, ensure that this entire repository has been uploaded to the root level of your runtime (not inside of any other folders).
+The included Jupyter notebook that runs the project expects the repo to already be present before it executes.

+The expected file tree in your runtime should look similar to the following before running the FinalProject.ipynb notebook:
 ```
-|- Google Drive
+|- drive (Google Drive mount)
-|  |- ...
+|  |- ... (path to dataset files)
 |  |  |- coco_detections.hdf5
 |  |  |- annotations/
+|- image_captioning (uploaded copy of this repo)
 ```

 ## Train a New Model

 A Jupyter Notebook is included in the root level of the repository that will train and evaluate the model in a Google Colab GPU-connected runtime.
 Be aware that this process could take several hours.
-The only change that will have to be made to use the notebook is to update the ```--features_path``` and ```--annotation_folder``` arguments in the final cell to point to the Google Drive location where you stored the needed data files during setup.
+The only change that will have to be made to use the notebook is to update the ```--features_path```, ```--annotation_folder```, and ```--save_path``` arguments in cells 3 and 4 to point to the Google Drive location where you stored the needed data files during setup.
- - **Important**: Cell 2 of the provided FinalProject.ipynb notebook attempts to clone this repository into the Google Colab runtime.
-Note that this step may fail when using an Anonymous GitHub link.
-If that occurs, simply upload this entire repo into the root level of the runtime (**NOT** to Google Drive).
-The rest of the notebook will function as intended from that point on, just don't run cell 2 again or it will delete what you have uploaded to the runtime.

 To run the project manually without using the provided notebook, take the following steps:
 1. Clone the project to a location where it can easily access the data files from setup.